 Raymond Pierrehumbert, professor of planetary physics at Oxford university, and Michael Mann, distinguished professor at the University of Pennsylvania, jointly savage the SRM idea.
-"In essence," they say, "we have broken the climate by releasing gigatonnes of fossil-fuel carbon dioxide, and solar geoengineering proposes to 'fix' it by breaking a very different part of the climate system."15
+"In essence," they say, "we have broken the climate by releasing gigatonnes of fossil-fuel carbon dioxide, and solar geoengineering proposes to 'fix' it by breaking a very different part of the climate system."

-Elizabeth Kolbert, a Pulitzer prize-winning author, pinpoints the faulty logic of the would-be SRM geoengineers: "If control is the problem, then, by the logic of the Anthropocene, still more control must be the solution."16 In effect, the modern geoengineers want to treat greenhouse gas emissions in the same way as the Victorian engineer Joseph Bazalgette dealt London's sewage crisis following the notorious 1858 'great stink' - so bad was the smell emanating from the Thames that there was talk of suspending parliament and moving it to Oxford or St Albans.
-Not insignificantly, Bill Gates proudly says in his recent(ish) book: "I think more like an engineer than a political scientist, and I don't have a solution to the politics of climate change."1 distinct possibility of a temperature spike, which would be "two to four times larger" than would otherwise have been the case.
-18 So not inconceivably geoengineering could trigger a climate crisis far worse than the one already given a 'code red' by the Intergovernmental Panel on Climate Change.
+Elizabeth Kolbert, a Pulitzer prize-winning author, pinpoints the faulty logic of the would-be SRM geoengineers: "If control is the problem, then, by the logic of the Anthropocene, still more control must be the solution."
+In effect, the modern geoengineers want to treat greenhouse gas emissions in the same way as the Victorian engineer Joseph Bazalgette dealt with London's sewage crisis following the notorious 1858 'great stink' - so bad was the smell emanating from the Thames that there was talk of suspending parliament and moving it to Oxford or St Albans.
+Not insignificantly, Bill Gates proudly says in his recent(ish) book: "I think more like an engineer than a political scientist, and I don't have a solution to the politics of climate change."
+Of course, the climate system is vastly more complex than the River Thames: everything is connected to everything else.
+Physics, biology, chemistry, human society and political economy form an interconnected and interacting whole.
+So, in all probability, if one (or a number) of the SRM pseudosolutions for climate change was implemented, it would, surely, let loose a Pandora's box of demons.
+For example, there is the danger that the results of SRM geoengineering might well prove to be irreversible.
+After all carbon dioxide and other greenhouse gases such as methane continue to accumulate in the atmosphere.
+Hence, if the SRM programme of seeding the upper atmosphere is finally ended, there exists the distinct possibility of a temperature spike, which would be "two to four times larger" than would otherwise have been the case.
+So not inconceivably geoengineering could trigger a climate crisis far worse than the one already given a 'code red' by the Intergovernmental Panel on Climate Change.